Kolton-splendid/gab/README.md

 - Enter the directory: ```cd gab```
 - Compile and install: ```makepkg -si```

+- (or download the 'gab' package from the AUR.)

 # USAGE:
 - Install package: ```gab -S <pkg>```
 - Remove package: ```gab -R <pkg>```